 under Braze Web SDK Version

-in the Braze connection settings.Note that the following is only one example.
+in the Braze connection settings.Note that the following is only one example, and demonstrates an upgrade from V3 to V5.
 Everywhere you manually call appboy

 appboy.display